cerb-plugins/jsjohnst.fluidapp/README.md

 What's this?
 ------------
-This plugin adds integrates Cerb5 with [Fluid.app](http://fluidapp.com) (a site-specific browser) on Mac OS X.
+This plugin integrates Cerb5 with [Fluid.app](http://fluidapp.com) (a site-specific browser) on Mac OS X.
 It features Growl alerts and a dock badge with the number of unread helpdesk notifications.

 Installation